gdcc/counter-processor/README.md

 3. Remove the appropriate month's sqlite database from the file system
 4. Reprocess the month.
 If it's after the month, use *year_month* for the months report you'd like.

-These 4 steps can be automatically done by passing *clean_for_rerun=True*
+These 4 steps can be automatically done by passing *clean_for_rerun=True*.
 Note: If a report id exists in the state file the DELETE request will be called regardless of the *upload_to_hub* flag

 ```CLEAN_FOR_RERUN=True ./main.py```